Dashashwamedh Ghat Varanasi 2025 – Best Time to Visit, How to Reach, Timings and Tips

 The ghat has undergone several transformations over the centuries.
 It is believed to have been built by Peshwa Balaji Baji Rao in the 18th century and later renovated by the Maratha queen Ahilyabai Holkar in the 1770s.
 These renovations have preserved its ancient aura while adapting to the needs of contemporary worshippers and visitors.

-Dashashwamedh Ghat is a focal point for various spiritual practices and rituals reflecting Hindu religious life’s depth and diversity.
+Dashashwamedh Ghat is a focal point for various spiritual practices and rituals reflecting the depth and diversity of Hindu religious life.
 Every day, thousands of devotees participate in numerous rituals, ranging from daily prayers and meditation to elaborate ceremonies.

 1. Ganga Aarti